The exhibit is nearing completion, though there are still a few pieces left to be completed, logged, inspected and displayed.

 The exhibition is of my most productive period and will be in permanent residence in the grand hall.
-The room, the central hub and featured showroom has been closed to all visitors for nearly four years.
+The room, the central hub and featured showroom, has been closed to all visitors for nearly four years.
 That’s how long it has taken to produce and display the items that are to be featured.

 I’m forever curating the museum of my life.
 There is endless detritus that is logged once, noted and recorded for historical purposes and donated or outright given to others or placed in the cold, dark, vast warehouse of forgotten details and mementos.
 Of those items that I choose to display they are ordered by importance and their prestige is evident in how I choose to display them.

-This room will feed me and fuel me through the times that lie ahead.
-Times that will so devastate me that they will make me wonder what all this was for.
+This room, this grandest of rooms, will feed me and fuel me through the times that lie ahead.
+Through times that will so devastate me that they will make me wonder what all this was for.
 My aim is to curate an exhibit so stunning, so perfectly designed for my audience of one, for me, that I will be so enamored of it as to be unable to wander too far from it.
-Over time it will hard wire the memories and the feelings that drove me to complete such an ambitious, albeit not groundbreaking, body of work.
+Over time it will hard wire my memories and the feelings that drove me to embark on such an ambitious, albeit not groundbreaking, body of work.